Amaiyun/Capstone-Project/README.md

 ## Progress
 This is were i'll be updating my progress on the project by the date and what I did.

 - 2024-02-28: Created a basic template for the webapp.
 It has some information in each section.
 And the login page works, but doesn't have any backend for storing information and credentials for users yet.
-You can log-in in with 'admind' and 'password' which will direct to a blank page.
+You can log-in in with 'admin' and 'password' which will direct to a blank page.